 Our research concentrates on massive assembly of proteins and RNA in response to changes in the cellular environment.
 We exploit our biological discoveries by engineering self-assembling molecules to do useful work.

-Hendrik successfully defended his thesis!
-Congratulations, Dr. Glauninger, for your discoveries in stress-triggered RNA clustering and protein condensation!
+Caitlin successfully defended her thesis!
+Congratulations, Dr. Wong Hickernell, for your discoveries in RNA condensation!